 Hablamos Español

-Los Angeles Meal Break Violation Attorneys
+Los Angeles Meal Break Violation Attorney

 In California, the rules say that an employee who works more than 5 hours a day is entitled to a 30-minute meal break.
 If you work more than 10 hours in one stretch, you must also be given a second meal break.